Gamification: What It Is and How It Works (With 8 Examples)

 Gamification isn’t just something parents use to coax children into doing chores.
-Companies gamify their products — and workplaces — to hook customers and engage employees.
+Companies of all kinds — ranging from Tinder to Twitter, Starbucks to SAP — gamify their products, making them “sticky” to boost user engagement.

-All of this added up has made gamification one of the buzziest — and most controversial — design ideas around.
+All of that has made gamification one of the buzziest — and most controversial — design ideas around.

-In 1984, Charles Coonradt published the seminal text on gamification, The Game of Work.
-Coonradt wrote about his experience helping Fortune 500 companies boost employee engagement and increase their bottom lines.
-He showed them how to lace the workplace with game mechanics, such as clearly defined goals, better scorekeeping and frequent feedback.
+In 1984 Charles Coonradt published The Game of Work, a seminal text about his experience helping Fortune 500 companies boost employee engagement and increase their bottom lines by lacing the workplace with game mechanics, such as clearly defined goals, better scorekeeping and frequent feedback.

 Gamification caught a tailwind in the digital boom of the 2000s.
 An entire industry of consulting agencies and SaaS companies specializing in gamification sprung up, helping businesses add points, badges and leaderboards to their software.

 “About 10 years ago, gamification was a really big deal.
-It became trendy,” said Rahul Vohra, chief executive officer of Superhuman.
+It became trendy,” Rahul Vohra, CEO of email software maker Superhuman, told Built In in 2020.
 “Then it almost became a meme here in Silicon Valley.”

 How Does Gamification Work?